shakemurasan/debride2okuribito/README.md

 Usage is very easy.

-If you enter the following command, you can get yaml for 'Okuribito' with potentially uncalled methods written.
+If you enter the following command, you can get yaml for "Okuribito" with potentially uncalled methods written.

 ```
 $ debride_to_okuribito ./